JoLeed/FluffySettings/README.md

     settings.LogsLocation = "C:\Users\Fluffy\Logs\Output" // setting parameter value
     settings.Save()
+ :

     settings.Save()
 > saves the file and applies the changes to your appsettings.json

+## Autosync functionality (under development)
+Autosync enables your instance to be always on time with it's original state.

+### FileChanged Event
+Event is being called every time when file got modified.
+You can override the **FileChanged** method to handle this event.

+##Example usage

+    public override void FileChanged()
+    {
+        // your logic here
+    }